-To the Shareholders and Board of Directors of OJSC "Enel Russia"
+To the Shareholders and Board of Directors of PJSC "Enel Russia"

-We have audited the accompanying consolidated financial statements of OJSC "Enel Russia" and its subsidiaries (the "Group"), which comprise consolidated statement of financial position as at 31 December 2014, and consolidated statement of comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying consolidated financial statements of PJSC "Enel Russia" and its subsidiaries (the "Group"), which comprise the consolidated statement of financial position as at 31 December 2015, and the consolidated statement of comprehensive income, consolidated statement of cash flows and consolidated statement of changes in equity for the year then ended, and a summary of significant accounting policies and other explanatory information.

-Management's responsibility for the financial statements
+Management's responsibility for the consolidated financial statements

-Management is responsible for the preparation and fair presentation of these consolidated financial statements in accordance with International Financial Reporting Standards, and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatements, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of these consolidated financial statements in accordance with International Financial Reporting Standards, and for such internal control as management determines is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.